How Does Surrogacy Work?

 • What is your budget for surrogacy?

-• What type of contact arrangement with the surrogate do you want during the surrogacy?
+• What type of contact arrangement with the surrogate do you want during the surrogacy journey?

-• What type of contact arrangement with the surrogate do you want after the surrogacy?
+• What type of contact arrangement with the surrogate do you want after the surrogacy journey?

 • And many more

-Your answers will help us find the right surrogate for your family and prepare for the upcoming steps of your surrogacy process.
+Your answers will help us find the right surrogate for your family and prepare for the upcoming steps of your surrogacy journey.

-Screening is an essential step to our surrogacy method, promising both our intended parents and surrogates that we have taken every measure possible to ensure the other party is physically, psychologically and legally ready for the process of surrogacy before being presented for a match.
+Screening is an essential step to our surrogacy method, promising both our intended parents and surrogates that we have taken every measure possible to ensure the other party is physically, psychologically and legally ready to begin their surrogacy journey.

 Background Clearances – For you, your significant other, and people over 12 years old and living in your home.

 While you will have to complete screening as part of our surrogacy process, so do our surrogates.
-This way, we can make sure that before we even match, both parties are ready to pursue the gestational surrogacy process and all of the commitments required — to prevent any delays in your surrogacy process once you begin.
+This way, we can make sure both parties are ready to pursue the gestational surrogacy process and all of the commitments required — to prevent any delays in your surrogacy journey once you begin.

-If you and a surrogate reciprocate interest in one another, your surrogacy specialist will set up a conference call or meeting for you to get to know one another and discuss each of your surrogacy goals in more detail.
+Once you have a potential match, your surrogacy specialist will set up a conference call or meeting for you to get to know one another and discuss each of your surrogacy goals in more detail.
 Your specialist will help you prepare for this, as well.

-Both you and your surrogate will have your own attorney who specializes in assisted reproductive technologies and each state’s laws.
-He or she will meet with you individually to review the language and compensation you’ve each agreed upon and to ensure you understand your rights and any possible risks.
+Both you and your surrogate will have your own attorney who specializes in assisted reproductive technology and each state’s laws.
+Your attorney will meet with you individually to review the language and compensation you’ve each agreed upon and to ensure you understand your rights and any possible risks.
 The legal process is a crucial part of how surrogacy works; without a solid legal contract outlining responsibilities and expectations, the process of surrogacy can be very complicated and even dangerous for intended parents.

-Once the contracts are signed, things start getting really exciting, as we will begin preparing for the in vitro fertilization stage of the surrogacy process!
+Once the contracts are signed, things start getting really exciting, as we will begin preparing your embryo transfer!

-American Surrogacy partners with fertility clinics across the country, and we will work with both parties to determine which one to use based on location, preferences and more.
-We can always help you find a fertility clinic that’s current with the best surrogacy technology to make this medical process of surrogacy go as smoothly as possible.
+American Surrogacy works with fertility clinics across the country.
+We can always help you find a fertility clinic that’s current with the best services to make the IVF process go as smoothly as possible.

 But exactly how does gestational surrogacy work with American Surrogacy?